2024 St. Louis Cardinals season: May

-The eagerly-awaited broadcast combo of Chip Caray with the return of Joe Buck on May 24 was a washout because of rain that made the game a postponement about an hour-and-a-half after the scheduled start time, until its reschedule on July 13.
-But the way Bally Sports Midwest’s telecast filled the bulk of that time was a disappointment for many tuning in not only for Buck's homecoming to his career roots but to hear him work with BSM lead Caray.
-They did reminisce on the pregame show, but it was abruptly ended with a series of commercials, and then viewers were switched to typical rain-delay canned filler programming—all non-Cardinals related.
-Buck last did a local Cards telecast in 2007 before turning to his now-elite national sportscasting career.
-In the time the two were on the air together, they were highly entertaining and informative.
-It was a field of gold that quickly was shuttered.
+The eagerly-awaited broadcast combo of Chip Caray with the return of Joe Buck on May 24 was postponed by an hour-and-a-half due to rain delays.
+The broadcast was rescheduled for July 13th.
+However, the rescheduled broadcast was followed by disappointment for fans after Bally Sports Midwest's telecast filled the broadcast with a series of commercials and typical rain-delay canned filler programming—all non-Cardinals related.
+Buck last did a local Cards telecast in 2007 before turning to his national sportscasting career.

 On the team's 50th game on May 25 (24–26, .480), they won a thrilling day game with no rain in the forecast, against their arch-rivals Chicago, 7–6.
 In a seesaw game that saw the Cardinals take a lead and lose it, and the Cubs take a lead and lose it, only to take it again, the Cardinals trailed by a run entering the bottom of the eighth inning.
 Alec Burleson scored the seventh and ultimately deciding run from first base, on a triple by Lars Nootbaar, with a deft head-first slide into home and touch with his fingers, that beat the throw, and as the replay on the scoreboard and in the officials in New York City showed after the Chicago challenge, their catcher did not transfer the ball from his barehand to his glove-hand tag, for a 7–4 lead.
 Chicago scored two in the top of the ninth to make the final score.
 The attendance of 45,071 was the highest since the April 4 home opening day's 47,273.